 - Research GBV and the ways we can all play a part in preventing it, and share what you learn on your socials to help others learn too.

-3. Join in Global Citizen’s #16Days Challenge
+3. Join in Global Citizen’s #16Days Journey of Action

 4. Donate to an Organization Supporting Survivors of GBV